-I get lots of email.
-Let me answer some of the questions that came in over the last week or so.
+I get lots of emails.
+Let me answer some of the questions that came in over the last week.

 What to Do About Bootcampers with Painful Knees?

 “Hi Rick, I’ve got a couple of clients with dodgy knees, and a lot of my boot camp has running, which is too painful for them – can you offer suggestions that will give them just as good a workout and that are safe?
 Thanks, Brenda”